 According to Waud H. Kracke, how dreams are dealt within different cultures may be examined from four perspectives: beliefs people hold about the nature of dreaming; conventional systems by which people interpret particular dreams; the social context in which dreams are shared (or not shared) and discussed; and the ways in which dreams are used in practice, especially in curing.
 In addition, dreams can be interpreted psychodynamically, as expressing the dreamer’s inner wishes, fears and conflicts.
 Furthermore, scholars and clinicians have refined different forms of dreamworking, especially in groups, in order to appreciate the benefits that the attention to dreams may bring about in the life of individuals and communities.

-Dreaming Asleep, Dreaming Awake International Conference aims to spark new conversations about dreams and and their role(s) in cultural, social and personal contexts.
+Dreams and Dreaming International Conference aims to spark new conversations about dreams and and their role(s) in cultural, social and personal contexts.

 Papers are invited on topics related, but not limited, to: